 What's membership about?

-Membership is free, and is simply a way of providing usernames so people can get credited for the entries they submit and correct.
+Membership is free, and is simply a way of providing usernames so people can get credited for the entries they add and correct.
 Email addresses are required so people can log in, but are only used if people want to be told when their submissions are posted or questions are answered - details are never passed on to anyone else.
 There's also a mailing list run separately.
-Paid membership is for people who fancy a little bit more - for just $10 a year you get no adverts, access to the most recent screenshots, can track your submissions' progress, access to the forum, etc. Click here for information on free and paid membership.
+Paid membership is for people who fancy a little bit more - for just $10 a year you get no adverts, access to the most recent screenshots, can track your submissions' progress, etc. Click here for information on free and paid membership.

 I've paid for membership but where's my password?